KDE/cutehmi/CONTRIBUTING.md

 to the repositories.
 If you don't have KDE Identity you can [register](https://identity.kde.org/index.php?r=registration/index) yourself.
 Thereafter you simply open [new issue](https://invent.kde.org/kde/cutehmi/issues).
+You can use GitLab issues to report any vulnerabilities, bugs, stories or feature requests.

 If you can't have KDE Identity for whatever reason, as a last resort, you can open an issue on Michal's private GitHub